leetvr/hy/docs/source/tutorial/getting-started.rst

    :kbd:`Ctrl+C`), you can restart it with: ``hy run CaptureTheFlag``

 Although there’s not much in it, your world is already playable!
-Press the Play icon in the editor **TODO SCREENSHOT HERE** and your Hytopia player will spawn in the CaptureTheFlag world.
+Press the Play icon in the editor **TODO ICON HERE** and your Hytopia player will spawn in the CaptureTheFlag world.
 This is Playtest Mode.
 The standard Hytopia :kbd:`W`, :kbd:`S`, :kbd:`A`, :kbd:`D` keybinding will work automatically, and you can run around.

 Congratulations!
 You’ve made your first Hytopia world.

-When you’ve had a look around, press the Stop icon **TODO SCREENSHOT HERE** to return to Edit Mode.
+When you’ve had a look around, press the Stop icon **TODO ICON HERE** to return to Edit Mode.

 What’s in the box?
 ------------------

 Above, we mentioned that ``hy`` has created a directory containing the files defining your world.
-Before we move on to the next stage of the tutorial, it’s worth taking a brief look at the files that have been created for you.
+Before we move on to the next tutorial, it’s worth taking a brief look at the files that have been created for you.

 Open up a terminal and list the ``CaptureTheFlag`` directory: